 As many seasoned importers know, it’s critical to start planning for the CNY holiday far in advance.
 Factories shut down for several weeks, and after they reopen, it takes at least a few more weeks to get back up to full production capacity.

-With the ongoing pandemic and global political environment, the holiday’s impact may be somewhat different in 2023.
-Here we discuss the typical effects of the holiday, what factors may be different this year, and the actions you should take to avoid problems in your business.
+Here we discuss the typical effects of the holiday and the actions you should take to avoid problems in your business.

 How Long do Factories Usually Shut Down for Chinese New Year?

 During CNY, every factory in the country shuts down… Yes, every factory.
-The official public holiday only lasts for seven days.
-But, most factories are fully closed for between two and four weeks.
+The official public holiday only lasts for seven to eight days.
+But, most factories are fully closed for two to four weeks.

-Additionally, many Chinese factory workers take extra time off, leaving in the weeks leading up to their company closure dates, which slows production down significantly.
-Many workers will not return immediately afterward, meaning that it can take up to a month for production to return to full capacity after the holiday.
+Additionally, many Chinese factory workers take extra time off, leaving in the weeks leading up to company closure dates, slowing production down significantly.
+Many workers will not return immediately afterward, meaning it can take up to a month for production to return to full capacity after the holiday.

 Why do Factories and Employees Take So Much Time Off?